Owen-C137/Bo7-Sawblade-Trap-Bo3-Script-/README.md

 ## License

 Free to use in your custom zombies maps.
-Credit is appreciated but not required.
+Credit is not required.

 ---

 **Version:** 1.0
 **Compatible with:** Call of Duty: Black Ops III Mod Tools
 **Last Updated:** December 2025